Service & Repair · Connecticut

 My fire alarm panel is showing a trouble signal.
 What should I do?

 Don't ignore it.
-A trouble signal indicates an active issue — wiring fault, low battery, faulty device, supervisory failure on a sprinkler tamper switch, or off-premises monitoring loss.
+A trouble signal indicates an active issue — wiring fault, low battery, faulty device, supervisory failure, or off-premises monitoring loss.
 Silencing the buzzer doesn't fix the underlying problem, and it leaves you with a partially impaired system.
-Call us at 203-404-4090 — most trouble signals we diagnose remotely or on a same-day site visit.
+Call us at 860-322-9028 — most trouble signals we diagnose remotely or on a same-day site visit.

 Do you repair systems Titan didn't install?

 Yes.
-Most of our service contracts begin that way.
+Most of our service agreements begin that way.
 We document the existing system, file an updated AHJ contact card, and assume the inspection cycle from your previous provider.
-We service any UL-listed fire alarm, sprinkler, extinguisher, or emergency lighting system regardless of who installed it.
+We service any UL-listed fire alarm, extinguisher, or emergency lighting system regardless of who installed it.

 How fast can you respond to a non-emergency repair call?

-Typical non-emergency response is same-day or next-business-day for Connecticut customers on a service-agreement.
-Walk-in (no contract) calls are scheduled within 3-5 business days based on availability.
-Emergency calls — system-down or AHJ-mandated repair — get prioritized immediately; see our Emergency Service page.
+Typical non-emergency response is same-day or next-business-day for Connecticut customers on a service agreement.
+Walk-in (no service agreement) calls are scheduled within 3-5 business days based on availability.
+Emergency calls — system-down or AHJ-mandated repair — get prioritized immediately; call 860-322-9028.

 What if the deficiency is from another contractor's report?